Narcissism - Heinz-Peter Röhr - E-Book

 Beschreibung

 Many people have the tormenting feeling of living in an inner prison: They do not feel truly free and comfortable in their own skins.
 In their despair, they expend a great deal of energy in trying to find themselves or realize their full potential.
 This effort usually involves seeking a solution to the problem with inappropriate means, which actually increases their lack of freedom.
-This book is primarily targeted at those who are afflicted by Narcissism.
-It describes the origin, development, and possibilities for healing Narcissism.
+This book is primarily targeted at those who are afflicted by narcissism.
+It describes the origin, development, and possibilities for healing narcissism.

 Sie lesen das E-Book in den Legimi-Apps auf: